gpatez/zabbix/README.md

 With the environment ready, just copy the file *docker-compose.yml* and run the command *docker-compose up -d*.

 By default, the Zabbix application is configured to be accessed on port 8080, if you want to change it, you need to change in *docker-compose.yml* file.

+To login to the application go to http://server-ip:8080/ and use the default login:
+* User: Admin
+* password: zabbix